JacekKaczmarek10/Hospital/README.md

 Import sql files to database e.g MySQL Workbench.

+(here is example how to do that https://www.youtube.com/watch?v=Jvul-wr-_Bg)

 Import project as maven project to IDE e.g Eclipse.

 Run imported project on server.